xAndaaz/Telco-Churn-Prediction/devReadme.md

 *   **XGBRFClassifier:** A Random Forest variant from the XGBoost library.
 It was chosen as our core classification model after a data-driven benchmarking process showed it had the best baseline performance.
 *   **SMOTEENN:** A sophisticated hybrid sampling technique used to address the class imbalance in the dataset.
 It combines SMOTE (over-sampling) with ENN (cleaning), which resulted in a high-precision model that is more reliable for high-cost retention scenarios.
-*   **SHAP (SHapley Additive exPlanations):** The foundation of our "Explainable AI" (XAI).
-We use `shap.TreeExplainer` to calculate the impact of each feature on the final prediction for a single customer.
-These are our "top churn drivers."
+*   **Context-Aware XAI:** The foundation of our "Explainable AI".
+We use `shap.TreeExplainer` to calculate the impact of the **top 5 features** on the final prediction.
+These "SHAP drivers" are then fed into our custom-built `churn_analyzer.py` module, which generates factually consistent, context-aware insights.
 *   **Survival Analysis (CoxPH Model):** A statistical method that models the *time-to-event*.
 We use the `lifelines` library's `CoxPHFitter` to predict *when* a customer is likely to churn, providing a time-based risk dimension.
 *   **Quantile-Based Tiering:** A robust method for segmenting at-risk customers.
 Instead of using fixed probability thresholds, we rank churners by their probability score and group them into "High", "Medium", and "Low" risk tiers based on their percentile.
 This adapts to the model's probability distribution.
 *   **Centralized Logic:** All feature creation is centralized in `feature_engineering.py`, and all data preparation is handled by `data_processing.py` to prevent training-serving skew.